HTTP Handlers

 Sample HTTP Handler

-Here is a sample script for implementing a custom HTTP handler:
+Here is a sample script that creates an endpoint for handling HTTP GET requests:

 HTTP Handler API